Chondromalacia Patella

 Your doctor will normally diagnose patella chondromalacia from your description of symptoms and by carrying out some simple tests.

-at the movement of the knee, and putting pressure through the knee cap
+These may include looking at the movement of the knee, and putting pressure through the knee cap

-x-ray” taken from the side of the leg can be used to see the back of the
+Standard x-rays don’t usually show up the problem, although a “skyline view x-ray” taken from the side of the leg can be used to see the back of the kneecap.

 MRI scans are occasionally used to confirm the diagnosis.

-- Knee Exercises: Strengthening and stretching exercises can really help with chondromalacia.
+Strengthening and stretching exercises are a vital part of chondromalacia patella treatment.
 They help to combat any muscle imbalance and improve how the kneecap moves, which takes the pressure off the kneecap.
-I have never known anyone
+I have never known anyone with chondromalacia patella who has not had muscle imbalance and therefore benefited from exercises.
+LEARN MORE >

-- P.R.I.C.E: Protect, Rest, Ice, Compress, Elevate is one of the simplest and underused treatments for chondromalacia.
+PRICE (Protect, Rest, Ice, Compress, Elevate) is one of the simplest and underused treatments for chondromalacia.
 When done properly it helps reduce pain and swelling and can speed up recovery.
 LEARN MORE >

 If you are going to use shoe inserts, make sure you wear them in both shoes otherwise you end up with one leg slightly longer than the other which can lead to back and hip problems.
 You should also start by only wearing them for short periods and gradually build up to allow your body to adjust.